woliveiras/stack-rr/README.md

 In this guide, you’ll learn how to set up a fully automated media server that, when you add a movie or TV show, will:

-- Search for torrents/magnet links using Jackett/Prowlarr
+- Search for torrents/magnet links using Prowlarr and Jellyseerr (optional)
 - Manage content with Sonarr (TV shows), Radarr (movies), Readarr (books), and Lidarr (music)
 - Download subtitles with Bazarr
 - Download files via qBittorrent
-- Stream your media to your TV with Plex or Jellyfin
+- Stream your media to your TV with Jellyfin

 All you need is my `docker-compose.yml` file and a few environment variables!